But taste and cost are barriers to choosing gluten-free foods

 Food marketers also need to keep in mind that offsetting the consumer-perceived benefits of a gluten-free diet is what consumers consider the downsides, which are the high costs of gluten-free products and the taste of these products not being up to par.
 Half of gluten-free consumers say that they may not be willing to sacrifice taste in order to maintain a gluten-free diet; however, the most cited reason for choosing to not purchase a gluten-free product is that it was too expensive, according to The NPD Group report.

 “Careful consideration of pricing compared to alternatives that contain gluten will be of particular importance to the success of most gluten-free products, especially in the current economy,’ says Seifer.
-“Continued improvement of the taste of gluten-free products will also be important in order to keep consumers purchasing in the gluten-free space.”If you have any questions about this article, please contact us.
+“Continued improvement of the taste of gluten-free products will also be important in order to keep consumers purchasing in the gluten-free space.”If you have any questions about this article, contact us.